 Read more about Amman: Carpediem Our Way: Amazing Amman: Exploring Jordan’s Capital City

-Day Trips from Amman:
+Day Trips from Amman on a budget:

 Jerash and Ajloun Castle